 Most big dog beds are too large to fit into a standard washing machine, which can make them difficult to clean.
 For this reason, I recommend getting a bed with a removable cover.
 Dog beds can get dirty very quickly, so the cover should be easy to remove and durable enough to withstand repeated washing.
 Regular washing is also vital for getting rid of parasites such as fleas.

-Some of the best large dog beds come with a waterproof internal liner to protect the mattress.
+Some of the best large dog beds come with a waterproof (or at least water-resistant) internal liner to protect the mattress.
 This is especially important if your dog isn't house trained or has difficulty controlling his bladder.

 I touched on this briefly in the section about comfort, but your dog's preferred sleeping position is something to keep in mind when buying a bed.